Skip to content

 # Apply updates

-superplane update -f my_canvas.yaml
+superplane apps canvas update -f my_canvas.yaml

 Nodes are instances of components.
 To add a node, click ”+ Components” and drag onto the canvas.
 Connections define how events flow between nodes — drag from a source node’s output channel to a target node.